-Running the Slave models of series PSI 9000 WR 3U Slave in master-slave operation is the primary function.
-The devices will work as slave units which are enumerated and controlled by a master device.
-Instructions for configuration and use of a master-slave system where a standard model with display from series PSI 9000 WR 3U is master can be found in the user manual of PSI 9000 WR 3U series.
+Running the Slave models of series PSI 9000 3U Slave in master-slave operation is the primary function.
+The devices usually work as slave units which are enumerated and controlled by a master device.
+Instructions for configuration and use of a master-slave system where a standard model with display from series PSI 9000 3U is master can be found in the user manual of PSI 9000 3U series.